 Harpa Concert Hall

 The designers of the Harpa Concert Hall are two architectural firms – Henning Larsen Architects (Danish) and Batteríið Architects (Icelandic).
-The construction of the building began in 2007, but was delayed completion due to the financial crisis of Iceland.
-The concert hall was officially open in 2011.
+The construction of the building began in 2007 but was delayed completion due to the financial crisis of Iceland.
+The concert hall was officially opened in 2011.
 You can enter the Harpa Concert Hall for FREE and admire the architecture.
 Concerts, however, are not free.

 Solfar Sun Voyager Sculpture